FACTBOX-Atlantic hurricane season forecasts for 2016

 TSR Normal (2006-2015) 14 6 3

-* The named tropical storms does not include Alex, which formed in January
+* The named tropical storms may or may not include Alex, which formed in January 2016.